brucedkyle/architectures/docs/supplychain/sustainableenterprise.md

 [*IBM TRIRIGA*](https://www.ibm.com/products/tririga/sustainability) harnesses the power of data and AI to infuse sustainability into your real estate and facilities management operations.

-[*IBM Maximo Application Suite*](https://www.ibm.com/products/maximo/sustainability) Infuse sustainability into your asset management by harnessing the power of data and AI.
+[*IBM Maximo Application Suite (MAS)*](https://www.ibm.com/products/maximo/sustainability) Infuse sustainability into your asset management by harnessing the power of data and AI.

-[*Maximo Integrators for TRIRIGA*](https://www.ibm.com/support/pages/ibm-maximo-integrators-tririga-version-12-available-ism-library) combines the enterprise asset management (EAM) capabilities of Maximo Asset Management with some of the integrated workplace management system (IWMS) capabilities of IBM TRIRIGA.
-This offering focuses on strategic facility planning, move-space management, and condition assessment and opportunities management.

-[*Envizi*](https://www.ibm.com/products/envizi) simplifies the capture, consolidation, management, analysis and reporting of your environmental, social and governance (ESG) data.
+*Connectors* provide automated capture and reporting of data between:

+- MAS and Envizi.
+- TRIRIGA and MAS.
+- Envizi and TRIRIGA.

 ## References